-Throughout the driver’s tenure with your company, going above and beyond the regulations means doing more random drug and alcohol tests than required, having an MVR monitoring process in place (where you are updated if there are any changes to the driver’s record instead of only pulling an annual MVR), conducting limited Clearinghouse queries more than once a year, and practicing strict compliance with the regulations regarding hours of service or even having greater hours of service standards than the regulations require.
+Throughout the driver’s tenure with your company, going above and beyond the regulations means doing more random drug and alcohol tests than required, having an MVR monitoring process in place (where you are updated if there are any changes to the driver’s record instead of only pulling an annual MVR), conducting limited Clearinghouse queries more than once a year, regularly sending drivers safety updates through methods that allow you to track who’s seen them like Broadcast, and practicing strict compliance with the regulations regarding hours of service or even having greater hours of service standards than the regulations require.

 2. Establish safety as part of your company’s culture and the main priority of your company

 Juries and members of the public want carriers to place a high value on safety.
 In the courtroom, your company can show how it values safety with evidence such as:

 - Policies, procedures, and company documentation discussing how much your company values safety with documentation about strict enforcement of those policies without exception,

 - Company witnesses that are knowledgeable about current safety technology and the most recent studies around safety in the industry, and are up to date on safety data and information related to every aspect from driver hiring and monitoring to vehicle maintenance,